3mdeb/news-and-ideas/blog/content/post/2024-03-15-uefi-sb-implementation-mpl.md

 microcontroller hardware for rugged environment, extended temperature range, and with long-term availability.
 The PIP series is a family of low-power, ready-to-use embedded computers manufactured by MPL.
-Recently we tackled the problem of implementing UEFI Secure Boot on platforms from the PIP4x series.
+Recently we tackled the problem of integrating UEFI Secure Boot in Yocto build on platforms from the PIP4x series.
 The goal of the project was to verify that the platform in question is compatible with UEFI Secure Boot and to enable automatic signing of system components during build in Yocto.

 ## Verifying Secure Boot compatibility